slowenthal/classproject/README.md

     set PATH=%JAVA_HOME%\bin;%PATH%

-2) set up Mave, by unpacking it into a directory, and add its bin directory to the PATH
+2) set up Maven, by unpacking it into a directory, and add its bin directory to the PATH

     set PATH=%PATH%;c:\Users\Steve\apache-maven-3.1.0\bin